xibosignage/xibo-manual/source/en/install_cms.md

 ```

 The default `<port>` is 9505 and should be set to that unless you have modified the `XMR_PLAYER_PORT` setting
- in your `launcher.env` file.
+ in your `config.env` file.

-### Start/Stop/Destroy
+### Start/Stop/Down

-Pass start/stop or destroy into launcher to take the corresponding action
+Pass start/stop or down (destroy completely) into launcher to take the corresponding action

 ```
-./launcher XXX
+./docker-compose XXX
 ```

 The `stop` command will stop the [[PRODUCTNAME]] CMS services running.
 If you want to start